City-Bureau/scrapy-sentry-errors/README.md

 ```
 SENTRY_DSN=<your-sentry-dsn>
 ```
-3. Activate pipenv's virtual environment and install dependencies.
-Your environment variables will be loaded from the .env file:
+3. Run the following command from the project root to activate pipenv's virtual environment and install project dependencies:
 ```
 pipenv sync --dev
 ```
+When activated, pipenv should load your SENTRY_DSN env var from the .env file.

 4. Enter the example_project directory:
 ```